holoviz/panel/doc/explanation/dependencies/param.md

 a.param.x.default
 ```

-Sometimes you need to customize the constructor of a *Parameterized* class.
+*Parameterized* classes often don't need a constructor, because the default constructor already allows them to be configured using *Parameters* as constructor arguments.
+Still, sometimes you do need to customize the constructor of a *Parameterized* class.
 This happens regularly enough that Param's users have come up with the following convention that you are likely to encounter.

 ```{pyodide}
 class A(param.Parameterized):